adityaramesh/ccbase/docs/format.rst

    format state.

-.. [*] Strings in this context are taken to be character literals, :class:`std::string`s, or :class:`boost::string_ref`s.
+.. [*] Strings in this context are taken to be character literals, :class:`std::string` s, or :class:`boost::string_ref` s.

 With a few exceptions, the order in which an attribute is applied relative to other attributes is determined by the attribute's function.
-The priorities of attribute functions are given by the list above, with a priority of one being the highest.
+The priorities of attribute functions are given by the list above, with the priority one being the highest.

 Attributes with functions (2) or (3) cannot be applied to non-arithmetic types.
-Additional restrictions can apply to certain attributes: these are given in the table below.
+Additional restrictions can apply to certain attributes: these are described in the table below.

 ============== ==========================================
 Attribute Name Description